-The most common way to style a long pothos plant is to let it trail.
+The most common way to style a trailing pothos plant is to let it trail.
 Pothos know to be the most common of the vine trailing houseplants family.
 Place your favorite pothos on a shelf or basket in your home - either on its own, with other plants and greenery, or even alongside some favorite books.
 The vines trail beautifully down from the top of a shelf (or anywhere else), filling up spaces.

 Another option is to display it in a hanging basket as a hanging plant.
 Pothos will trail beautifully down from the ceiling and add some greenery wherever you like - in your bedroom on a plant shelf, bathroom, kitchen (although this plant does well with low light levels), or even outdoors on your patio!
 Use a handmade macrame hanger or a hanging modern pot for this particular look.

 - Let it climb on a bamboo stake or totem

 Pothos vines (and other plants) can be trained to grow up and around a plant stake or a moss pole.
 We love staking pothos on a bamboo pole or train pothos up a moss poles.
 The plant climbing features can add some greenery or a statement piece in an unexpected location.
 Climbing vines can turn your vining plant into an upright tall plant, perfect for that corner in your room that could use some greenery.
 Golden pothos climbing makes a beautiful statement piece.

 If you let the vines climb a moss pole and help the aerial roots attach to the pole, you will start seeing the upper leaves become bigger.